RCS (Rich Communication Services)

 It’s easy to forget that messaging is a little fractured.
 You have SMS for text messages, but as soon as you want to add something else (image, video, links, etc), you’re sending an MMS.
 Want to send that funny cat GIF outside the U.S.?
 You’re going to run into problems.

-RCS creates a unified standard for sending messages of all types, wherever you want to send them.
+RCS messaging creates a unified standard for sending messages of all types, wherever you want to send them.

 Unified branding across channels

 For businesses, the ability to create a branded experience, with colors, logos, and images, reaffirms the brand experience for your customers.
-RCS makes that possible, allowing you to create messages that align with your look and feel, creating a unified brand experience across all of your channels.
+RCS messaging makes that possible, allowing you to create messages that align with your look and feel, creating a unified brand experience across all of your channels.

 Building customer trust